qmk/qmk_firmware/keyboards/handwired/hillside/keymaps/default/readme.md

 ```
 Holding down the Nav key accesses a navigation and editing layer:

-- Navigation arrows are on and below the right home row in a cross pattern, For a column stagger keyboard this feels more natural than an inverted T. The keys below them move left or right by a word.
+- Navigation arrows are on and below the right home row in a cross pattern.
+  This feels more natural for a column stagger keyboard than an inverted T.
+  The keys below that move left or right by a word.
   Home, end, and page up/down are beside them.
-- Modifiers in the left home row make it easier to use the arrows to select text with shift or move between desktops or tabs.
+- Modifiers in the left home row make it easier to use the arrows
+  to select text with the shift key or move between desktops or tabs.
 - Editing keys appear on the lower left.
-  They, the modifiers and arrows make it easy to move text around without having to exit the layer.
+  The edit keys, modifiers and arrows make it easy to move text around without leaving the layer.
-- Delete is in the upper right, and a back space key is on the thumb.
+- Delete is in the upper right, and a backspace key is on the thumb.
-- The base layer modifiers and escape are in the same spots as on the base layer, and a right control mirrors the left one.
+- The base layer modifiers and escape are in the same spots as on the base layer,
+  and a right-hand control key is added.
 - Media volume and play keys are on the left, accessible with one hand.
 - AltGr and caps lock fill out the layer.
-- A few keys do nothing and are available for more user specific needs.
+- A few keys do nothing and are available for more user-specific needs.

 ## Symbol and Function Layer